tylerastevens/SELUSys2018/_episodes/14-MSA.md

 ### Changing Number of Subsets

-Open the Python tree in IcyTree.
+Open a tree from one of the iterations in IcyTree.
 How many clades do you think are on this tree?
 What size are they?
 Make a copy of the pasta_script2 to pasta_script3.
 Add the option "--max-subproblem-size=", and choose what you think is the maximum clade size on this tree.
 Edit the jobname to something unique.

 ### Comparing alignments